M&A activity in Israel shifts beyond high tech

 Enzel at PricewaterhouseCoopers in Israel said she expected a busy year ahead for mergers and acquisitions.

-Clal Insurance (CLIS.TA), which is being sold because of the new law, has been courted by Chinese buyers while energy firm Delek Group (DLEKG.TA) has struck a deal to sell control of insurer Phoenix Holdings (PHOE1.TA), reportedly to China’s largest private investment firm, Fosun International (0656.HK).
+Clal Insurance, which is being sold because of the new law, has been courted by Chinese buyers while energy firm Delek Group has struck a deal to sell control of insurer Phoenix Holdings, reportedly to China’s largest private investment firm, Fosun International .